-Blog Talk Radio Transcript: Air Date 11-14-17 (you may read the transcript or listen to the podcast below)
+Blog Talk Radio Transcript: Air Date 11-14-17 (you may listen to the podcast by clicking on the audio link, or read the transcript of the podcast below)

 I walked into planned parenthood thinking I was going to have an abortion.
 One of the workers asked If I had considered adoption.
 What she shared with me changed my antiquated ideas about what I thought adoption was, into an adoption plan.
 However, finding the right agency was a little challenging.
 The first two places I contacted made me feel like I was part of an assembly line, just a number.
 That gave me pause.
 Then I talked with a caseworker named Nancy.
 She was kind, and considerate.
 She explained the process, and helped me understand that I had choices.
 She helped me recognize that I was not giving my baby away.
 With her help I realized that my decision was one of a responsible parent.
 I was making a loving decision to place my child for adoption.